NeuroTechX/ntx_slack_archive/eegdata.md

  >i still dont quite understand the diff between estimator vs classifier. i thought estimator was just sklearns word for a classifier

+4/6/2017 4:08 PM

+ **alexandre.barachant** :

+ >finally, CSP in pyRiemann is also implementing multiclass CSP, which i later added to the CSP of mne